What level of rules are observed at the SHSSO Invitational?

 We ask all supervisors to closely follow the invitational/regional rules for their events.
 We believe that the topics and challenges reserved by the rules for the State and National Tournaments are inappropriate for our invitational tournament.

-How tall are the Wright Stuff and Ping Pong Parachute venues?
+How tall is the Wright Stuff venue?